Voltstro-Studios/UnityWebBrowser/README.md

 ## Contributing

-For learning how to setup UWB repo for development, use the [developer guide article](https://projects.voltstro.dev/UnityWebBrowser/articles/dev/dev-guide/).
+For learning how to setup UWB repo for development, please see the [developer guide article](https://projects.voltstro.dev/UnityWebBrowser/articles/dev/dev-guide/) on the project's site.

 ## Screenshots